pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 prof: not the block, just the transaction.

 student5: The transaction.
-And from there on, you can go through all the blocks today and just check if this transaction appears.
+And from there on, you can go through all the blocks (that exist on the blockchain) today and just check if this transaction appears.
 And you don't need to check all the transactions.